lyndon025/playtested/src/content/article/2023-11-08-metria-finally-launches-globally--launch-impressions---metria.md

 ---
-title: "Metria finally launches globally | Launch Impressions - Metria"
+author: lyndonguitar
+category: Review
-description: "Metria is an action RPG game that recently had a global release on November 7, 2023.
-The game features a promising storyline, vibrant and colorful cel-shaded, anime-inspired graphics, third-person combat with various character classes, and seamless character switching."
+description: Metria is an action RPG game that recently had a global release on November 7, 2023.
+The game features a promising storyline, vibrant and colorful cel-shaded, anime-inspired graphics, third-person combat with various character classes, and seamless character switching.
+featured: false
 pubDate: 2023-11-08
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "rpg-metria-the-starlight"]
+tags:
-featured: false
+- taptap
+- rpg-metria-the-starlight
-thumb: ""
+thumb: ''
+title: Metria finally launches globally | Launch Impressions - Metria
 ---

 Metria is an action RPG game that recently had a global release on November 7, 2023.
 The game features a promising storyline, vibrant and colorful cel-shaded, anime-inspired graphics, third-person combat with various character classes, and seamless character switching.